nrfconnect/sdk-nrf/include/profiler.rst

 The Profiler provides an interface for logging and visualizing data for performance measurements, while the system is running.
 You can use the module to profile :ref:`event_manager` events or custom events.
-The output is provided via RTT and can be visualized in `SEGGER SystemView`_ or in a custom Python backend.
+The output is provided via RTT and can be visualized in a custom Python backend.

 .. note::

 	Currently, you can register and profile up to 32 event types.

-See the :ref:`profiler_sample` sample for an example on how to use the Profiler.
+See the :ref:`profiler_sample` sample for an example of how to use the Profiler.

 Configuration
 *************